King of the Gypsies: William Faa II

 Will Faa, "King of the Gypsies", died in Kirk Yetholm on 9 October 1847, aged 96.
 He was the son of William Faa I. William Faa was an innkeeper (owned "The Queen") and footballer who lived at "The Gypsy Palace" off the Green, and entertained visitors there.
 The Kelso Mail carried his obituary entitled "Death of a Gypsy King", which said he was "always accounted a more respectable character than any of his tribe, and could boast of never having been in gaol during his life."
 His house continued to be a tourist attraction, and there was reportedly an "Old Palace" on the other side of Kirk Yetholm Green.
 William died without issue in 1847 when the 'Crown' passed to his sister Esther's husband Charles Blythe (1775-1861).
 Charles was an educated man who did much to live up to his role.
 On his death in 1861 there was a tussle between his many children for the right to be monarch.
 The role went to his daughter Esther Faa Blythe who reigned until 1883 when the gypsy culture was in serious decline.
 Following a gap of several years in 1898 one of her sons Charles Rutherford was persuaded to accept the office and a ceremonial Gypsy Coronation was held in 1898.
 By this stage the role was largely an attempt to boost tourism.

 Charles died in 1902 and the title has not been re-established.
 An Edinburgh housewife is now thought to be the present 'Queen'.
 A lancet and case belonging to William Faa II can be found in the collections of the National Museum Scotland.

-Charles Faa Blythe I
+Charles Faa Blyth I

-Charles Faa Blythe was a brother-in-law to William Faa II, and when he died without issue the title of King of the Gypsies was passed to Charles, husband of his sister, Esther.
+Charles Faa Blyth was a brother-in-law to William Faa II, and when he died without issue the title of King of the Gypsies was passed to Charles, husband of his sister, Esther.
 Charles was born in 1775 and died in 1861.
 He was crowned King, by the local blacksmith, George Gladstone, on 25 October 1847, aged at least 70 years.
 He was succeeded by his daughter, Esther Faa Blythe, who was born in the early years of the 1800s and died on 12 July 1883.